All media releases

 Additional contracts affirm commitment to the Littoral Combat Ship (LCS) Program

-Austal USA’s order backlog has grown by $691 million as a result of two additional Littoral Combat Ship (LCS) contract options being exercised by the United States Navy.
+Austal’s order backlog has grown by US$691 million as a result of two additional Littoral Combat Ship (LCS) contract options being exercised by the United States Navy.

-Reflecting its growing stature in naval shipbuilding, Austal USA now holds confirmed contracts for 14 U.S. Navy ships while Austal’s Australian shipyard is contracted to design and build eight patrol boats for the Australian Customs and Border Protection Service.
+Reflecting Austal’s growing stature in naval shipbuilding, Austal USA now holds confirmed contracts for 14 U.S. Navy ships while its Australian operation has a contract to build and support eight patrol boats for the Australian Customs and Border Protection Service.

-Austal USA President and Chief Operating Officer Joe Rella said the company’s U.S. Navy programs provide predictable revenue and workload for years to come.
+Austal’s Chief Executive Officer Andrew Bellamy said the company’s U.S. Navy programs provide predictable revenue and workload for years to come.

 “The LCS and JHSV programs alone are likely to generate nearly $900 million in revenue per year for the next few years.
 With series production on both ship classes now underway, we can focus on achieving higher production efficiency and bringing our Navy customer improved cost and schedule performance,” he said.

-Mr Rella said “The LCS award called for two ships to be contracted by the end of March this year, and each of the next three years.
-While these options were expected, it is still pleasing to see the contracts executed, particularly in a period when U.S. government budget is under pressure.
+“The LCS award called for two ships to be contracted by the end of March this year, and each of the next three years.
+While these options were expected, it is still pleasing to see the contracts executed, particularly in a period when the U.S. government budget is under pressure.

-Mr Rella noted that the Secretary of Defense, Leon E. Panetta, had restated the importance of the LCS when announcing major Budget decisions in January.
+Mr Bellamy noted that the Secretary of Defense, Leon E. Panetta, had restated the importance of the LCS when announcing major Budget decisions in January.